marcinkaluza/sil-automation/Exercise1/README.md

 # Exercise 1

 The purpose of this exercise is to familiarize you with the basic of CloudFormation templates.
-Sample file **s3.yaml** illustrates anatomy of the tamplate:
+Sample file **s3.yaml** illustrates anatomy of a simplae CludFormation tamplate:
 ```
 # Optional template format indicator
 AWSTemplateFormatVersion: "2010-09-09"